mtfaye/xplorer/README.md

 - 1. Fork the project repository at [master branch Repos](https://ResolutionDevops@dev.azure.com/ResolutionDevops/Profiler/_git/Profiler)if you haven't already.
 - 2. Clone your fork in your Virtual Machine.
 - 3. Create a new branch (Best Practices : never work on the master branch).
-- 4. After writing your codes, push commits to the branch created (Always use  the file dev-requirements.txt when developing or running test).
+- 4. After writing your codes, push commits to the branch created (Always use  the file dev-requirements.txt when developing or running a test).
 - 5. Consider whether documentation or tests need to be added or updated as part of the change, and add them as needed.
 - 6. Send a pull request to the main repository’s [master branch](https://ResolutionDevops@dev.azure.com/ResolutionDevops/Profiler/_git/Profiler.)
 (Only in special cases would the Pull Request be opened against other branches.)